vacary/docker/README.md

       docker run -t -i fenicsproject/dev:latest

-* `dev-env`: This image provides a development environment in which a user can install FEniCS.
+* `dev-env`: This image provides a development environment in which a user can compile FEniCS.
 It provides the necessary dependencies for FEniCS, but does not provide the FEniCS libraries.

         docker run -t -i fenicsproject/dev-env:latest